mohnish/clean-terminal/README.md

 # Clean

-> Clean is a dark terminal theme for macOS
+> Clean is a dark Terminal.app theme for macOS

 ![](screenshot.png)